TravelingTechGuy/racq/README.md

 * `setQueueMetadata(queueName, metadata, callback)` - attach an informational object to a queue.
 * `getQueueMetadata(queueName, callback)` - gets the queue's metadata.

+**Comment:** A queue name must not exceed 64 bytes in length, and it is limited to US-ASCII letters, digits, underscores, and hyphens.

 ###Message operations

 * `postMessages(queueName, messages, callback)` - posts 1-10 messages to a queue.
-A message has a `body`, which can be any JSON object smaller than 256KB in size, and a `TTL` speficied in seconds (min.
-60), dictating the message's time to live.
+A message has a `body`, which can be any JSON object, and a `ttl` speficied in seconds, dictating the message's time to live.
 * `getMessages(queueName, parameters, callback)` - gets up to 10 messgaes at a time, depending on the paramteres specified.
 * `getMessagesById(queueName, messageIds, callback)` - gets one, or more, messages, by their id.
 * `deleteMessages(queueName, messageIds, claimId, callback)` - deletes one, or more, messages, by their id.
 Allows proviing a claim id for a claimed message to be deleted.

+**Comments:**

+1. A meesage `body` can be any JSON object, smaller than 256KB in size.
+2. The `ttl` value must be between 60 and 43200 seconds (12 hours).
+You must include a value with your message.

 ###Claims operations
 Not implemented yet - **TBD**.

-**For further documentation, see the [JSDoc generated documentation](https://travelingtechguy.github.io/racq/jsdoc/module-RacQ-RacQ.html).**

 ##Demo
 To see the code in action, look at the unit-test files in the `/test` folder.
 See 'Tests' below on how to run the code.